YetAnotherNerd/whatlastgenre/README.md

 ### Caching
 All data received from music sites will get cached after prefiltering so that rerunning the script will be super fast.
-The hardcoded cache timeout is 7 days.
+The cache timeout can be set in the configuration file.
 The cache gets saved to disk every 10 minutes and will get cleaned up at the end of the script.
+Use `-c` to ignore cache hits.
 Remove the cache file to manually reset the cache.

 ## Installation